RuslanLa/seven_days_seven_languages/README.md

-# seven_days_seven_languages
-My personal repository for 7 languages in 7 weeks https://www.amazon.com/Seven-Languages-Weeks-Programming-Programmers/dp/193435659X
+My personal repository for "Home Work" implementation from the book "Seven Languages in Seven Weeks: A Pragmatic Guide to Learning Programming "